rosell-dk/webp-express/README.txt

 Doing this will bypass redirection to webp and also prevent Alter HTML to use the webp instead of the original.

+NOTE: You may have to regenerate .htaccess rules (by clicking the button) in order for this to work.
+The feature was added in 0.23.0 and if you started using WebP Express before that, the necessary rules will not be there, unless you regenerate, that is.

 *Bypassing for an entire folder*
 To bypass redirection for an entire folder, you can put something like this into your root .htaccess:
 `